Jump to content on:

 You could include:

-Get in the flow
+Items to help you get in the flow

 Sometimes, when things feel overwhelming, people find it calming or relaxing to give their brain something else to do.
 This might be especially helpful if you find yourself worrying about things over and over again.